tianpeiyang/tianpeiyang.github.io/_pages/about.md

 I am currently serving as a reviewer for JMLR, TPAMI, TNNLS, TMLR, MACH, JMLC, IEEE TCDS, and IEEE/CAA, and a member of the (senior) program committee (NeurIPS, AAAI, ICLR, IJCAI, ICML, AAMAS, UAI, ICRA, CoRL, CIKM, ECAI, DAI).

-`I am looking for research assistants (master/PhD students starting in Fall 2027), interested in (deep) reinforcement learning, multiagent learning, or AI Agents.
+`I am looking for research assistants/postdocs (master/PhD students starting in Fall 2027), interested in (deep) reinforcement learning, multiagent learning, or AI Agents.
 If you are interested and have good programming skills and a reinforcement learning background, please email me your CV, transcripts, and future research proposal.`

 Recent News
 ======

 2025
 --
+&#x1F195;[Nov 2025] Two papers (Faster Game Solving via Asymmetry of Step Sizes, Causality-Aware Efficient Exploration for Cooperative Multi-Agent Reinforcement Learning) have been accepted by AAAI 2026!

 &#x1F195;[Sep 2025] Two papers (Parameter-Free Last-Iterate Convergence of Counterfactual Regret Minimization Algorithms, Multi-Agent Reinforcement Learning with Communication-Constrained Priors) have been accepted by NeurIPS 2025!

 &#x1F195;[May 2025] Our paper (Reducing Variance of Stochastic Optimization for Approximating Nash Equilibria in Normal-Form Games) has been accepted by ICML 2025 as a Spotlight poster (top 2.6%)!